 CHATTER is a group intervention program for children and teens who have social pragmatic delays.
 Some children registered in this group are diagnosed with autism, however, a specific diagnosis is not required to enter.
 Families registered with Disability Services can access CHATTER through a referral.
 CHATTER programs are scheduled at the Terwillegar Recreation Centre on Thursday evenings and St. Albert Servus Place on Wednesday evenings.
 Volunteer peers from the community also participate in each group, modelling skills and creating valuable opportunities for children to practice and generalize their learning.
 The best of our community comes together each week to create a supportive environment for children and teens to learn.

-CHATTER kids benefit greatly from the support and assistance provided by the peer mentors and group leaders.
-The speech-language pathologist develops lesson plans for each group, carefully designed for the various needs of the participants.
-A series of parent meetings are also provided during the semester so that families are well informed of the goals of their child's groups and how theories and strategies are applied in social skill activities.
-Parents also benefit from sharing experiences in a supportive environment.
+The speech-language pathologist develops lesson plans for each group, carefully designed for the various needs and ages of the participants.
+A series of parent meetings are provided during the semester so that families are well informed of the goals of their child's groups and how theories and strategies are applied to social skills.

 CHATTER runs in two semesters: